stoerr/CoDeveloperGPTengine/src/site/markdown/https.md

     ssh -R your-desired-domain-prefix.serveo.net:80:localhost:3002 serveo.net

 Your toolbench URL for ChatGPT will be https://your-desired-domain-prefix.serveo.net/ in this example.
+To check whether it works you can call it up in a browser, after starting the developers toolbench.

 ### [LocalTunnel](https://theboroer.github.io/localtunnel-www/)